 There are many firms out there that promise to drastically reduce or altogether eliminate tax debt, and you will need to make sure that whoever you choose actually has your best interests at heart.
 In most cases, it is pretty safe to assume that when a firm promises you something that sounds too good to be true, it is not likely to be true.
 There have been a number of high-profile scams that have been uncovered over the years, including this one.

 Filing for Bankruptcy to Deal with Tax Debt

-At the Killeen law offices of Erin B. Shank, P.C., our Killeen legal team may be able to help you file for so-called “Chapter 20” bankruptcy relief, which refers to those cases where we file for Chapter 7 bankruptcy and then Chapter 13 relief.
-Under this plan, our Killeen team will first help you to discharge all eligible debt with a Chapter 7 bankruptcy and then help you file for Chapter 13 relief, which will allow you to repay your non-dischargeable debts off over a three to five year period.
-This so-called “Chapter 20” bankruptcy option is the best way for many of our clients to regain control of their finances.
+At the Killeen law offices of Erin B. Shank, P.C., Erin may be able to help you file for so-called “Chapter 20” bankruptcy relief, which refers to those cases where Erin files for Chapter 7 bankruptcy and then Chapter 13 relief.
+Under this plan, Erin Shank and her paralegals will first help you to discharge all eligible debt with a Chapter 7 bankruptcy and then help you file for Chapter 13 relief, which will allow you to repay your non-dischargeable debts off over a three to five year period.
+This so-called “Chapter 20” bankruptcy option is the best way for many clients to regain control of their finances.

-Tax and bankruptcy laws are complex and can be exceedingly difficult for most people to work though without the help of an attorney.
+Tax and bankruptcy laws are complex and can be exceedingly difficult for most people to work through without the help of an attorney.
 With over 30 years of bankruptcy experience, Erin B. Shank, P.C., has handled hundreds of cases involving issues with tax debt.
-Over the years, our team has come to know the IRS attorneys and agents personally; our legal team has the experience and the resources to help you deal with your tax debt in a manner that is ethical and honest.
-To learn more about the options that may be available to you, please call our Killeen offices at (254) 296-1161 to schedule a free consultation.
+Over the years, Erin has come to know the IRS attorneys and agents personally; she has the experience and the resources to help you deal with your tax debt in a manner that is ethical and honest.
+To learn more about the options that may be available to you, please call the Killeen office at (254) 296-1161 to schedule a free consultation.